YosysHQ-GmbH/SVA-AXI4-FVIP/AXI4/examples/README.md

 ### Result expectation
 This design is expected to fail and CEX may require some analysis.

-## Sandbox
-This is not really a test but a directory to play around new helper code/assertions before adding them to the corresponding place.

-### Result expectation
-NA.

 ## The spinal axi4 lite
 A very simple AXI4-lite destination IP written in SpinalHDL.
 All the files are provided and the RTL is already generated.